awell-health/awell-extensions/README.md

 Fields and datapoints provide you, the builders and designers, a powerful mechanism to take in variable data at one point in a care flow and use it in another place.
 The possibilities are endless!

 ### Extending OAuth

 For those who require OAuth2.0 in your flows, there is a base client available in `@awell-health/extensions-core`.
 By extending that base client, you can include more complex authentication flows in your custom actions.
 Please see `./extensions/elation/client.ts` for an example of how you can create DataWrappers, API Clients, and the necessary datawrapper constructor that must be passed to the API client to create your flows.
 Currently supported are Resource Owner Password Grant and Client Credentials Grant.

+### Error handling

+1. Base `AwellError` class is located inside `@awell-health/extensions-core` repository.
+2. You can add new common/generic handlers there if you want to extend it.
+That class is used by extensions server, so you do not have to handle them in actions.
+Only extension/action specific errors should be handled inside actions.
+3. If you handle action specific errors in an action, please remember about re-throwing unhandled errors, so that generic handler inside `@awell-health/extensions-core` can catch it.
+Without re-throw, the error wouldn't be caught anywhere.
+4. If there aren't any extension/action specific extensions, then you don't have to use try/catch block